Hornbill-Docs/itom-config/itom-config/quick-start-guide.md

 <iframe width="400" height="225" src="https://www.youtube.com/embed/t4MiS0USsB4" title="Quick Guide IT Automation Job" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Single Computer
-The following steps will guide you through the process of configuring and executing a IT Automation Job to execute an action from the Windows AD Managemnet package to create a new user within an Active Directory Domain.
+The following steps will guide you through the process of configuring and executing an IT Automation Job to execute an action from the Windows AD Management package to create a new user within an Active Directory Domain.
 1. Navigate to (Home > ITOM > Job Queue)
 1. Click the Create New button, and select IT Automation
 1. Enter Name: Create User: Andy Smith